venugopalkalakota1997/Hack-News/readme.txt

 step-9:After Creating the challenge logout and signup with new details and login (i.e contributing and upvoting can't be done by same user who created challenge)

 step-10:Mycontribution for checking his contribution
-	   Note: On clicking Hack_news on navigationbar will not go to home page on Mycontribution.Please to creat Challenge and click on Hack_new
+	   Note: On clicking Hack_news on navigationbar will not go to home page on Mycontribution.Please to creat Challenge and click on Hack_newss